How to Show Remorse After Cheating & Why Saying I’m Sorry Doesn’t Cut it in Affair Recovery

 - Understand the 6 parts of an effective remorse expression.

-- Craft and express your remorse effectively (using provided examples for direction).
+- Craft and express your remorse effectively (using downloadable blueprint for direction).

-- Make remorseful expressions sincerely and as often as necessary by implementing the ideas in the blueprint.
+- Make remorseful expressions sincerely and as often as necessary by implementing the ideas in the course and blueprint.

 When all is said and done, don’t you simply want your partner to feel safe with you again?
 Do what it takes to ensure his or her feelings are acknowledged, validated, and respected.
 When you can communicate what you are sorry for and why, hope and warmth can return and forgiveness will become more possible.